-Rufous breasted hummingbird: This species (pictured below) is a very picky eater.
+Rufous breasted hummingbird: This species (pictured at top) is a very picky eater.
 It will only eat from flowers that have a corolla (the whorl of petals that lead down into the nectaries) length and curvature exactly match that of its bill.
 Interestingly, the males and females have differently shaped bills, an evolutionary trait that researchers think cuts down on competition with each other for food sources.

 Rufous-crested coquette: Coquettes are some of the smallest species of hummingbird, and the rufous-crested coquette measures only a little more than 2.5 inches in length and weight just under 3 grams.
 Now that's a featherweight!

 Ruby topaz hummingbird: This species may look small and dainty but don't let their size fool you.
 Males will perch in conspicuous places, and aggressively defend their territories from competitors.